End-Stopped Line Definition

 End-Stopped Lines in Alexander Pope's "An Essay on Man: Epistle 1"

 The English poet Alexander Pope was known for writing in closed couplets, a rhyming form that is heavily end-stopped.
-In this stanza from his poem "An Essay on Man: Epistle 1," every line is end-stopped for the first six lines: the unit of the rhyme and the unit of syntax correspond precisely.
+In this stanza from his poem "An Essay on Man: Epistle 1," every other line is end-stopped for the first six lines: the unit of the rhyme and the unit of syntax correspond precisely.
 In the final six lines of the stanza, Pope breaks this pattern and engages in a run of enjambments that last until the end of the stanza.

 Say first, of God above, or man below,